CMSgov/ab2d-website/_pages/claims-data-details.md

 Thus, the AB2D API can/will provide multiple claim objects that map to a single claim made by a provider.

-Importantly, the following is true about claim objects and AB2D:
+Importantly, the following are true about claim objects and AB2D:
 - AB2D reports all claim objects regardless of whether those claim objects are the latest version available.
 - Only the latest claim object will have Claim Status = active.
 All other claim objects provided will be marked Claim Status = canceled.
 - Updates can cause the creation of new claim objects at any time.